Infected cattle

 Background

 The global significance of infected cattle emerged in the late 19th century, as outbreaks of diseases like rinderpest and bovine tuberculosis devastated herds and economies across continents.
 International concern intensified with the rise of transboundary livestock trade and the recognition of zoonotic risks.
-Over time, advances in veterinary science and surveillance revealed the complex epidemiology of cattle infections, prompting coordinated responses and ongoing vigilance to safeguard animal health, food security, and public health worldwide.
+Surveillance and reporting systems, such as those established by the World Organisation for Animal Health (WOAH), have since highlighted the persistent and evolving threat of cattle infections to food security and public health worldwide.

 Incidence